CHanson92/Instanews/readme.md

 ----
 ## What is this project?

-> In this project I had to create a social media style news format, using the New York Times API.
+> In this project I had to create a social media style news format using the New York Times API.
 I had to use HTML, CSS, SASS, Gulp, jQuery & JavaScript to create the website.

 ----
 ## Thanks